Gardens, (Green) Squares, and Parks in Paris

 Parc Sainte-Périne

-A small hilly park in the 16th Arrondissement, the Sainte-Périne garden is a wonderful place for both relation and activity.
-It has a spacious playground area for kids filled with slides and swings and monkey bars.
+A small hilly park in the 16th Arrondissement, the Sainte-Périne garden is a wonderful place for both relaxation and activity.
+It has a spacious playground area for kids filled with slides, swings, and monkey bars.

-The park also has a few types of gym equipment and jogging tracks for daily activity.
+The park also has a variety of gym equipment and jogging tracks for daily exercise.
 The wooden picnic tables and colorful flowers add a rustic vibe to the charming park.

 Address: Rue Mirabeau